 Thanks to a public campaign by thousands of union members, the UFT became the first public-sector union in the history of New York City to negotiate paid parental leave for the people we represent.

 The UFT secured paid parental leave for UFT-represented employees in June 2018 after months of intense negotiations with the Department of Education.
 The policy provides six weeks of time off at full salary for maternity, paternity, adoption and foster care leave.

 Register for a free workshop about your paid parental leave benefits:

 Are you preparing to welcome a new child into your life?

 The UFT offers virtual Pathways to Parenthood workshops where you can learn about your parental leave benefits.
-We will hold a workshop every Thursday afternoon in January and February and every Tuesday afternoon in March.
+We will hold a workshop every Tuesday afternoon in April while school is in session, and most Thursdays in May and June.
 These workshops are open to DOE-employed members in any borough.